Adapted for the Internet from:

 Destructive vs. constructive interference

-Note: How the rope interfaces with the atom and avoids getting tangled with other ropes is beyond the
+Note: How the rope interfaces with the atom and avoids getting tangled with other ropes is beyond the scope of the website.

 If the source of light were a machine